 — Let’s have the picnic in July so it won’t get washed out this year.

-wash up: to wash or clean your hands.
+wash up: to wash or clean your hands, especially before a meal.

 — I’m shocked at how many people don’t wash up before eating at restaurants.